GoogleCloudPlatform/nodejs-docs-samples/memorystore/redis/README.md

 node server.js
 ```

-Visit the following `localhost` URL to test your server that connects to Redis and observe a persistant "Vistor number".
+Visit the following `localhost` URL to test your server that connects to Redis and observe a persistant "Visitor number".